 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-While snagging a PlayStation 5 is no longer the challenge it once was, securing the perfect headset to enhance your gaming experience still is.
-Dive into our curated list to discover the best PS5 headsets that truly elevate your gaming sessions
+While snagging a PlayStation 5 is no longer the challenge it once was, securing the perfect gaming headset to enhance your gaming experience still is.
+Dive into our curated list to discover the best PS5 headsets that truly elevate your gaming sessions on Sony’s leading console.

 What's new?

-- For more cord-cutting options, check out our list of the best wireless PlayStation 5 gaming headsets, and if you are wanting to use a headset with more gaming consoles than just the PS5, check out our list of the best gaming headsets.
+- For more cord-cutting options, check out our list of the best wireless PlayStation 5 gaming headsets, and if you want to use a headset with more gaming consoles than just the PS5, check out our list of the best gaming headsets.

-Why is the SteelSeries Arctis Nova 7 the best PlayStation 5 gaming headset?
+What makes the SteelSeries Arctis Nova 7 a great PS5 headset?

-The SteelSeries Arctis Nova 7 is a new entry in a new line of gaming headsets from SteelSeries, which changes the look of the company’s gaming headsets for the first time in years.
-Much like the non-Nova Arctis 7 headsets, this is a wireless gaming headset that uses a USB-C dongle to connect to your device of choice.
-The on-ear controls and hardware features are very similar, but visually the design is pretty different.
+The SteelSeries Arctis Nova 7 is a newer entry in a new line of gaming headsets from SteelSeries.
+Much like the non-Nova Arctis 7 headsets, this wireless gaming headset uses a USB-C dongle to connect to your device of choice.
+The on-ear controls and hardware features are very similar, but visually, the design is pretty different.

 The Arctis Nova 7 brings an improved microphone that now retracts to fit flush in the headset, an updated suspension band that you can adjust with pins in the frame like a snapback hat, and that same comfortable Airweave material covering the ear pads.
 The headset sounds a little closer to our in-house target curve, and in our testing, we found it lasted well over 41 hours.

 The headset continues SteelSeries’s movement toward USB-C dongles for its wireless headsets, like the Arctis 7+ and Arctis 7P+.
-However, in addition to the 2.4GHz wireless and wired connection options, the Arctis Nova 7 also now supports Bluetooth connections.
+However, besides the 2.4GHz wireless and wired connection options, the Arctis Nova 7 also supports Bluetooth connections.
 You can also use Bluetooth and 2.4GHz wireless connections simultaneously, so you’ll never miss a phone call.

 The SteelSeries Arctis Nova 7 takes a lot of cues from previous Arctis 7 headsets, but there are some definite differences between it and its predecessors.
 The two big differences are the connectivity and the battery life.
 The Arctis Nova 7 has Bluetooth, which the Arctis 7, Arctis 7P, and both + variants lack.
 The new headset also has better battery life than the non+ headsets—the Arctis 7+ and Arctis 7P+ both do better in this regard.
 However, the Arctis Nova 7 also features a better default EQ profile (You can EQ any of these headsets with SteelSeries software.